-Kathy bolts through the door making a beeline for the blender, oblivious to the sweat trail forming through the kitchen.
+Kathy finishes her long run, bolts through the door making a beeline for the blender, oblivious to the sweat trail forming through the kitchen.

 She must chug her Green Smoothie in 30 minutes or the whole run will be a complete and utter waste.

 Sometimes that’s how sports nutrition feels…a little insane, too many must’s and should’s, not enough “how the heck do I actually make this work and WHY?!”

 Luckily, you should know me by now, and you know I’m going to exhaust everything until I find the answers to these questions.

 I like simplicity.
 I love habits and I go absolutely gaga over researching things.
 So over the last couple of years, I’ve been diving into learning more about what actually matters and what nutrition tips are important.
 I’ve put together a list from that research – and here is a massive round up for you to pick and choose the things that will make the biggest impact for you!

 Let’s start at the logical place, the beginning.

 Find out what sports nutrition actually means and who should you work with?
 One of the key things you’ll learn here is what all those letters behind their names mean and that your personal trainer shouldn’t be your nutritionist!!

 As a running coach, I can share little tips of what’s worked for me like using dried pineapple for a running fuel because it actually helps prevent digestive issues.
 BUT we shouldn’t be providing you meal plans or protein grams or anything else like that.